dtolnay/cargo-tally/README.md

   column for each crate being tallied.
 Pass the `--graph` flag with a title, like `--graph "Exponential growth!"`, to pop open `gnuplot` with a line graph.
   Requires `gnuplot` to be present in your $PATH.
 On Ubuntu I was able to install this with `sudo apt install gnuplot`.
+On macOS you want `brew install gnuplot --with-qt`.
 If you can't get that working, you can always run without `--graph` and make your own graphs in Excel or Gnumeric.

 - The tally command accepts a list of which crates to tally.
 This can either be the name of a crate like `serde` or a name with arbitrary semver version